-- Geralt - A monster-hunting mutant who is hated by the world he protects, except for its beautiful sorceresses who uniformly adore him.
+- Geralt - A monster-hunting mutant who is hated by the world he protects, except for its beautiful sorceresses who seem to frequently adore him.
 Present in: Everything.

-- Ciri - A princess whose destiny is tied to Geralt's, and becomes his foster daughter over the course of the sage.
-Present in: The books, the show, and the third videogame.
+- Ciri - A princess whose destiny is tied to Geralt's, and becomes his foster daughter over the course of the saga.
+Present in: The books, the show, the third videogame.

-- Dandelion - A poet, bard, and dandy who is Geralt's frequent traveling companion and frequently the reason he gets into trouble.
-Called Jaskier in the original Polish, and in the Netflix series.
+- Dandelion/Jaskier - A poet, bard, and dandy who is Geralt's traveling companion and frequently the reason he gets into trouble.
+Jaskier's his name in the original Polish and the Netflix series, Dandelion in the games.
 Present in: Everything.

 - Triss - Another sorceress in love with Geralt, Triss helps raise Ciri and is something of a sister to her.
 Present in: Everything.